sgnl05/sgnl05-sssd/README.md

 ```

 #####`mkhomedir`
-Set to 'true' to enable auto-creation of home directories on user login, using oddjobd-mkhomedir.
-This is only needed for RedHat/CentOS.
+Set to 'true' to enable auto-creation of home directories on user login.
 Type: boolean
-Default: true on osfamily RedHat, false on osfamily Debian.
+Default: true

 ## Limitations